Conceiva/MezzmoKodiPlugin/README.txt

 v2.0.0.0u New Beta release

--  Fixed issue where Kodi sync setting was only being read when Kodi started vs. right after a setting change.
+-  FFixed issue where Kodi sync setting was only being read when the addon starts vs. right after a setting change.
 -  Added Database cleanup functions on Kodi shutdown.
 -  Addressed potential minor memory leak by explicitly closing database cursors.